Code-Institute-Submissions/inventory-manager-mp3/README.md

 * New products can be added.
 * Products which are no longer required can be removed from the database.
 * New products can be requested.
+* Requests are captured in a collection.
+* Requests are displayed and can be deleted.
 * Navigation between pages.

 ## Design: